nitram509/lib-bpmn-engine/README.md

 ## Project status

+* still "beta" status - with the upcoming 0.3.0-final release, the beta status will end
-* "beta" status, not recommended to use in production
+* not yet recommended to use in production
 * breaking API changes expected
 * contributors welcome